trinitytakei/tech-and-tao-with-trinity-takei/content/blog/remote_work_part_0.md

 Most programmers are not 'naturals' when it comes to soft skills - something to keep in mind.

+### Conclusion

-There are so many more, but this should be enoug to get you started.
+There are so many more things I could talk about (let me know what would you like to hear), but this should be enoug to get you started.

+TL;DR: Remote work is work with different rules.
+The upsides might outweigh the downsides (like they did in my case), but I saw a lot of people getting fed up and burn out after buying the hype and realizing the reality is very different from the social media version.

+Make sure you know what are you buying into, and working remotely/becoming a digital nomad can be one of the most rewarding things you will ever do (like in my case).
+Ignore the warnings like this blog entry, jump the bandwagon or FOMO your way into this world and you might be in for some nasty surprises.

 Let me know your pet peeves, tips, and experience in the comment section below!